govex/govex.github.io/open-data/policy-touchpoints/index.md

   * If possible or appropriate, invite the city’s open data lead to review draft press releases.
   * If there are press release templates, they should be modified to remind staff to include open data references.
 * Key mayoral announcements, such as budget or state of the city addresses, should include references to existing open data (either self-published or published by others) as backup for factual/statistical statements.
+* If the city uses social media to engage with constituents, use those channels to share open data and gather feedback.
+For additional informationm, refer to the [GovEx Community Engagement Playbook](https://www.gitbook.com/book/centerforgov/community-engagement-playbook/details).
+* Internal data consumers should be informed when updates to the open data program or portal happen.

 ### Community Affairs / Engagement

 * Community engagement managers have experience working with a variety of non-government partners to achieve mutual goals.
 They can serve as a gateway to conversations with various groups of the public about their interests in open data as well as raising the awareness of it.
+* In conjunction with the appropriate community engagement managers, the open data leadership team should ideally hold regular meetings or events to engage the community around open data (e.g., hackathons, training, analysis partnerships).
+For additional information, refer to the [GovEx Community Engagement Playbook](https://www.gitbook.com/book/centerforgov/community-engagement-playbook/details).

 ### Coordination/Governance/Training